currentxchange/purple-explainer/Exchange-Listing.md

 36 WAX ~ 38,280 🟣

-> Prices subject to change / adjust with current WAX price.

 # Liquidity Promise
 Of the first **1,000,000 WAX** raised by the direct listing of PURPLE, no less than **500,000 WAX** will serve as liquidity on Alcor exchanges and DeFi swap.